ethandicks/floptran-iv/compilers/VIC-20/README.md

 # Heitronic Tiny BASIC Compiler for VIC-20

 This version appears to be an extended version of the 1980 FLOPTRAN IV primarily aimed at the VIC-20 (but with a commented place to mod to cross-compile on the PET).
 It emits the usual byte stream for readback by the included Object Loader, and can optionally print source listings to an attached printer (device #4).
-Even though it's clearly derivative of Mark Zimmerman's work, Vic Compiler prints:
+Even though it's clearly derivative of Mark Zimmermann's work, Vic Compiler prints:

 TINY BASIC COMPILER